 Filling Granite Countertop Pits

-I have used a penetrating sealer on my granite countertop, but what can I use as a surface sealer to fill in all the pits in the stone?
+I have used a penetrating sealer on my granite countertop, but what can I use as a surface sealer to fill in all the pits in the granite?

 develop a few pits over time.
-Typically not a big deal.
+Typically not a big deal to fill these in.

-Pros will use an epoxy or resin adhesive for granite repair of pits, but they can rarely get an exact color match.
+Pros will use an epoxy or resin adhesive for granite repair of pits or a chip, but they can rarely get an exact color match.
 Thus, the repair is always visible.

 A granite that already has pits at installation is likely a bit prone to pitting, so you may have to perform this repair as regular maintenance.

 Fortunately, this chip & pit granite repair kit blends the color and pattern perfectly (essentially invisible), so it will help maintain the beauty of the granite over time.